Yuanbao2000/CS757_FinalProject/README.md

   - DAG progression: event-driven

 #### batch, non-blocking ✅
-- execution flow in simplified words:
+- execution flow:
-  - Ready tasks enter the ready queue
+  - Before each scheduler run, all task timing fields and dependency counters are reset
+  - All initially ready gates are submitted to the scheduler
+  - A fixed pool of CUDA streams is created
-  - As long as there is an idle stream, the scheduler takes up to `batch_size` ready tasks and forms one batch
+  - As long as there is an idle stream, the scheduler selects up to `batch_size` ready gates and launches one batch kernel on that stream
     - After launch, this batch becomes in-flight on that stream
+  - Each launched batch records:
+    - a CUDA event-based batch execution interval for per-gate execution attribution inside that batch
+    - a host-side `[launch, finish]` interval for makespan and GPU busy-ratio accounting
   - While the GPU is running these in-flight batches, the CPU does not simply wait for all batches; instead, it keeps checking:
     - whether any in-flight batch has already completed, and whichever batch completes first updates the successors of all tasks in that batch first
-    - once a successor becomes ready, it can immediately be selected again by the scheduler and placed into a later batch
+    - once a successor gate becomes ready, it can immediately be selected again by the scheduler and placed into a later batch
-  - Repeat until there are no ready tasks and no in-flight tasks
+  - Repeat until there are no ready gates and no in-flight batches
 - features:
   - Scheduling unit: still gate-level task
   - Execution unit: one batch of gates per launch